ianhomer/try-lerna/services/with-typescript/with-typescript-ui/README.md

 # tl;dr

-Currently only works if you pre-compile package

-    cd ../../../packages/typescript-react-package
+In project root

-    npm run build
+    npm run build:watch
-    cd -

 Then

     npm start

+Then live code